Do hormones affect the accumulation and distribution of fat on the human body?

 Let me start by saying my education and training has been in applied physiology and my area of interest has been the effects of lifestyle, nutrition and environmental stress on the body chemistry and how it changes weight gain and performance in everything from physical fitness to decisions in the corporate suite.
 In that endeavor we have spent almost a decade developing and honing a methodology for weight management and physical performance based on a methodology and suite of tools we call Six Sigma Fitness.

-The core of which starts with an understanding of a client or athlete's body composition and moving outward into their ability to move properly and then determining what kinds of nutrition, exercise and lifestyle changes would be best.
-One of the first assessments we start with is a 12 point subcutaneous body fat performed with an Intelametrix https://www.facebook.com/BodyMetrix-372252673044 handheld ultrasound.
+Our methodology starts with an understanding of a client or athlete's body composition, metabolism and then moving outward into their ability to move properly.
+We then determine what kinds of nutrition, exercise and lifestyle changes would be best to reach their objectives.
+One of the first assessments we start with is a 12 point subcutaneous body fat performed with an Intelametrix https://www.facebook.com/BodyMetrix-372252673044 handheld ultrasound or a medical grade set of calipers such as the Harpenden brand.
+This is our Regional Adipose Tissue Deposit Profile (RATDP).

 Before I go on, it should be noted that we use many technologies in our methodology that we have taught to many coaches, but the key is integrating them all into a cohesive method that can help clients or athletes get results.
 We have used this on hundreds of clients and on one of the largest professional Mixed Martial Arts teams in the country The MMA LAB / The LAB Scottsdale.
-We have certified in and use many different platforms including Precision Nutrition and its ProCoach platform, BioForce and its HRV platform, CardioCoach (metabolic cart) and its platform, Trainerize for client workouts and tracking, Six Sigma Fitness™ and its proprietary platform that we developed and programmed the technology and algorithms for.
-In addition, in our performance technology we use everything from Polar heart rate sensors, @Hykso Hykso punch sensors, Vert jump sensors, Push velocity based systems… just to name a few.
+We have certified in and use many different platforms including Precision Nutrition and its ProCoach platform, BioForce and its HRV platform, CardioCoach (metabolic cart) and its platform, Trainerize, and our Six Sigma Fitness™ web app.
+This is a proprietary platform that we developed and programmed all the technology and algorithms utilizing scientifically valid best practices.
+In addition, in our performance technology we use many third party hardware technology. from Polar heart rate sensors, @Hykso Hykso punch sensors, Vert jump sensors, Push velocity based systems… just to name a few.

-So I preface that with the 12 point assessment is a core critical starting point to create a baseline, establish a methodology and a plan to work from but it is far from being the only tool in the bag.
-But standardizing your tools and foundation to craft more detailed programs is important to establishing a common set of standards your entire group works from and that you can communicate and market to the client or athlete.
+So I preface that with the fact that the 12 point body composition assessment is a core critical starting point to create a baseline, establish a methodology and develop a plan to guide your programs, but it is far from being the only tool in the bag.
+Standardizing your tools as well as creating a framework to craft more detailed programs is important to establishing a common set of standards your entire group can work from and that you can communicate and market to the client or athlete.

 Back to hormonal profiles….